cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 Cloudmesh is easy to install.
 Dependent on your preferences you can choose an install from

-* pip if you are a cloudmesh user
+* pip if you are a Cloudmesh user
 * source install if you are a developer

-Please read the instalatio section in this manual completely, and understand the items explained before you install.
+Please read the installation section in this manual completely, and understand the items explained before you install.
 Do not just paste and copy text in your terminal and execute it as it could have unexpected consequences.